 2. or ignore it.

-One thing to keep in mind though, is that if your brand has substantial following composed of man and women or LGBT and your ads only speak to men, you might want to be careful not to create a bias conflict–which could bring negative press to the brand– if some of your followers publicly points out the bias.
+One thing to keep in mind though, is that if your brand has substantial following composed of man and women or LGBT and your ads only speak to men, you might want to be careful not to create a bias conflict–which could bring negative press to the brand– if some of your followers publicly point out the bias.
 You want to avoid having your brand compromised by having a discrimination situation at hand.
-Also, you don’t want to over do it by going to the other extreme like these 10 Most Sexist Ads of 2013.
+Also, you don’t want to overdo it by going to the other extreme like these 10 Most Sexist Ads of 2013.

 So knowing who your audience can be one of the most beneficial data for your brand.

 For agencies or marketers who are running multiple accounts: